Reconstructing the boundary of AdS from an infrared defect: Boundary reconstruction and local defect geometry

 Close to the defect, the defining function in~\eqref{testsol} goes as $u\approx1-\frac12\theta^2$, so that the expansion coefficients $u_0=1$ and $u_2=-1/2$; interestingly, substituting these values in the local formula~\eqref{Riccistar} (remembering from~\eqref{testsol} that $R_0=L$) we obtain \emph{exactly}~\eqref{Riccitest}.

-It is also interesting to note that the global solution for $h$ in~\eqref{testsol} has vanishing second order coefficient $h_{(2)}$; replacing $u_0=1$, $u_2=-1/2$ and $R_0=L$ in the local formula~\eqref{fullh2} and imposing $h_{(2)}=0$ gives now \emph{exactly} the Einstein condition~\eqref{Econst}.
+It is also interesting to note that the global solution for $h$ in~\eqref{testsol} has vanishing second-order coefficient $h_{(2)}$; replacing $u_0=1$, $u_2=-1/2$ and $R_0=L$ in the local formula~\eqref{fullh2} and imposing $h_{(2)}=0$ gives now \emph{exactly} the Einstein condition~\eqref{Econst}.
 In other words, we have learnt that the Einstein constraint on $h_{(0)}$ is equivalent to the vanishing of $h_{(2)}$.

 \paragraph{Defining function as an order parameter.}